-In this article we’ll explain the difference between term and whole life insurance, uncover 5 reasons Ramsey and Orman say term life insurance is best, and give you a calculator where you can compare term and whole life on your own.
+In this article, we’ll explain the difference between term and whole life insurance and the 5 reasons Ramsey and Orman say term life insurance is best, and give you a calculator where you can compare term and whole life on your own.

 Let’s start with a quick quote:

 Now that you’ve got an idea what term and whole life cost, let’s look at the reasons most financial experts agree term is the way to go.

 Quick Article Guide: Why 90% of Financial Advisers Say Term Insurance is Best

 Please feel free to use our table of contents below, or simply scroll away so you don’t miss anything.